openstax/napkin-notes/reedstrm/problem-domain--coordinated-legacy-publish.md

 use the one-transaction-per-book-minor-version that cnx-publish will use.

-On further analysis, the Zope system accomplishes the above "republish" silently, by virtue or referencing a magic "latest" version of most content.
+On further analysis, the Zope system accomplishes the above "republish" silently, by virtue of referencing a magic "latest" version of most content.
 Additionally, The major/minor version numbers differ for collections/books between legacy and rewrite.
 The minor versions that we are interested in here only exist, and are created by, the code in cnx-archive that is fired when Zope stores code (in addition to doing CNXML-> HTML transforms)

+The extensions needed to trace this involve using the `stateid` field in the `modules` metadata table.
+This links to `modulestates` which currently have on meaninful value "current".
+We need to extend that with states for each step of publication, and transition them with code in archive/publish ran from triggers.
-We will need to extend the DB schema to track books-that-would-exist-if-they-could-be-cooked, in any case.
+We need to make sure to include terminal "error" states as well.

 ### Solution W: Manual